- ABOUT US

 We attempt to purchase local whenever we can – there is no set budget or decision tree for local food sourcing.
 One of the main considerations is availability.
 With almost 4 million meals served in Culinary venues each year, product availability is essential in order for Culinary operations to run smoothly.
 We have large strategic contracts with vendors like Broughton (milk) and White Feather Farms (fresh meat) which allow us to purchase locally-sourced products from vendors who can ensure availability.
 We also work with local produce vendors (listed above) to purchase items when they are seasonally available.
 Because of the extremely high volume of product that we purchase and the variability of different food commodity markets, it is a constant challenge to find and secure needed product from local vendors – but our team at the Central Food Facility works very diligently to secure needed product from local suppliers.
 All food purchased for the University must be traceable back to the farmer, and all producers or handlers of food products must have HACCP (Hazard Analysis Critical Control Point) plans in place.

-Below is a more detailed list of our primary local suppliers – our spend with these vendors is in excess of $2 million annually.
+Below is a snapshot of some of our local suppliers – our spend with local vendors is in excess of $2 million annually.

 This is approximately 18% of our total food spend – Culinary utilizes 70+ vendors for food buying.